sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 (I use "scientifically acceptable" as a suitcase word for whatever seasoned academics find appropriate in journal papers.)
 Perhaps this isn't surprising; students do not formally learn how to do this.

-This is juxtaposed with just how important your writing is.
+This difficulty is juxtaposed with just how important your writing is.
 You likely will only remember some details of your past research projects.
 Instead, you'll be able to use your papers as references.
 Other scientists won't see your research notes (nor would you want them to) or know the details of your academic past.